beneath-hq/beneath/docs/quick-starts/write-data-from-your-app.md

 await stream.write(records)
 ```

-## Check out the Beneath Terminal to see data arrive in realtime
+## Check out the Beneath Console to see data arrive in realtime
-Navigate to your stream in the Terminal and go to the Explore tab to see your data arrive in realtime.
+Navigate to your stream in the Console and go to the Explore tab to see your data arrive in realtime.
 The url will look like: https://beneath.dev/USERNAME/PROJECT_NAME/STREAM_NAME

 ## If you'd like to clean up, you can delete the resources you created
 To delete a stream: